OSPanel/OpenServerPanel/SECURITY.md

 # Security Policy

-This project does not ensure the security of your data and is delivered "as is".
-The project was created for local use, any methods of information protection, such as passwords, prohibitions, restrictions using configuration, are not used.
+This project does not guarantee the security of your data and is provided "as is".
+The project is intended for local use, and any methods of information protection such as passwords, prohibitions, or configuration-based restrictions are not implemented.

-The project massively uses third-party software (modular system), which may contain both known and unknown vulnerabilities and configuration errors.
+The project extensively utilizes third-party software (modular system) which may contain both known and unknown vulnerabilities and configuration errors.

 ***